espruino/BangleApps/apps/drinkcounter/README.md

 # Drink Counter

 Development still in progress.
-Still missing config page etv.
-This is only a demo for now!
+Still need to make config page etc. This is only a demo for now that calculates a 0.33L Beer for a 80kg male for the BAC!
 Counts drinks you had for science.
 Calculates BAC.

 ## Usage